dtumkaya/dtumkaya/README.md

 ### Hi there 👋
 - 👀 I’m interested in cars and genetics.
-- 🌱 I’m learning C and assembly.
+- 🌱 I’m learning C and cloud technologies.
-- 🔭 I’m currently working on some free projects.
+- 🔭 I’m currently working on some free time projects.
 - 🤔 I’m looking for help with finding multidisciplinary tasks :)
 - 💬 I love writing about sports!
 - 📫 How to reach me: dtumkaya19@ku.edu.tr